 Many commercial trucks make their way through Texas.
-This makes for a booming transportation industry but can also increase the rate of commercial truck accidents in Edinburg, TX.
+This makes for a booming transportation industry but can also increase the rate of Edinburg commercial truck accidents..

 Being involved in a collision with a commercial truck is usually both severe and costly.
 Generally, the injuries sustained can require extensive and continuous medical care and affect the injured parties’ ability to work and maintain your home expenses.
 Our team of commercial truck accident lawyers is dedicated to helping those injured by a commercial truck driver.

 Our Lawyers Fight For The Compensation You Deserve

 Texas expects commercial truck drivers, as well as the manufacturers and corporations, to uphold a certain standard of care.
 When the at-fault party fails to meet their legal duty, it is only right that they pay for the damages.

 The D. Miller & Associates, PLLC team understands the significant financial issues that come as part of commercial truck accidents.
 It is important that we consider how the accident has changed your life.
 We will fight to recover the damages in your truck accident case:

 - Medical costs: This includes your copays, emergency fees, physical therapy, prescriptions, and other medical costs.

 - Future medical costs: Sometimes injuries require a lifetime of care.
 We determine this amount through expert witness testimony.

 - Property damage: These are the costs to repair your vehicle.

 - Loss of employment: This includes your loss of income, as well as work-related benefits.